jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

  */
 public class SomeClass {

-    /** instance variable which holds a logger */ private Logger logger;
+    /** field which holds a reference to a logger */ private Logger logger;

     /**
      * Constructor which takes a reference to a logger
-     * and stores it in an instance variable
+     * and stores it in a field
      * @param logger
      */
     public SomeClass(Logger logger) {